Business Administration Course Offerings

 BUAD 262 / IBLS 262 Introduction toInternational Business and Language Area Studies

-The course will introduce you to the international business environment, including the political, social, economic and cultural dimensions of foreign countries, before you study abroad.
-You will also be expected to participate in the operation of Discoveries International, a not-for-profit corporation on campus managed by students.
-Prerequisites: sophomore standing, IBLAS or business major.
+The course will introduce students to the international business environment, including the political, social, economic and cultural dimensions of foreign countries.
+Students are also expected to participate in the operation of Discoveries International, a not-for-profit corporation on campus managed by students.
+Prerequisite: sophomore standing, IBLAS or Business major.
 Fall semester.

 BUAD 270 Marketing Concepts and Issues